Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - licensing additional programs

 - closing a licensed program

 Making changes to licensed programs

-Changes made to licensed programs to reflect industry feedback requires government approval.
-Access the tools you'll need to make changes to licensed programs (password protected website).
+Changes made to licensed programs to reflect industry feedback require government approval.
+Access the tools you'll need to make changes to licensed programs on the Provider SharePoint site (password required).